County Council has mixed views on County Executive’s property tax increase

 The 8% property tax increase would increase the rate for the portion of the county government’s taxes within property taxes.
 The county government’s section is about 6% of your whole property tax bill; schools and the state get the big dollars.

-Council Vice President Nate Nehring proposes taking no increase, and making multiple budget cuts to offset not having as much revenue come in.
+Council Vice Chair Nate Nehring proposes taking no increase, and making multiple budget cuts to offset not having as much revenue come in.
 Nehring said the public doesn’t have an appetite for more taxes.

-Council President Jared Mead proposed a middle ground of 4%, which would be taking a 1% regular increase and 1% banked capacity for 2025 and 2026.
+Council Chair Jared Mead proposed a middle ground of 4%, which would be taking a 1% regular increase and 1% banked capacity for 2025 and 2026.
 Mead said “8% is unreasonable and irresponsible” but also called taking “0% unreasonable and irresponsible” as well.

 Councilwoman Megan Dunn, for one, objects to Nehring’s idea.
 She said she can support Mead’s idea.